CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 CoreXZ will be described in detail later, but it implements Z motion using belts and motors shared with the X axis, and simply makes do without gear reduction at all.

 Especially if there is no gear reduction, but even if there is, the z axis can fall under gravity.
-Some printers use counterweights, retracting keychain holders, or leaf springs to support the weight of the bed or gantry and prevent it from creeping downward.
+Some printers use counterweights, retracting keychain holders, or constant-force springs to support the weight of the bed or gantry and prevent it from creeping downward.

 ## Ballscrew Z